guettli/programming-guidelines/README.md

 ### Canonical docs

-Look at the question concerning OpenSSH (aka `ssh`) options at the Q+A site serverfault.
+Look at the question concerning OpenSSH options at the Q+A site [serverfault.com](https://serverfault.com/).
 There is a lot of guessing.
 Something is wrong.
 Nobody knows where the canonical upstream docs are.
 Easy linking to specific configuration is not possible.
 What happens?
 Redudant docs.
 Many blog posts try to explain